davidegat/AIRCBot/README.md

 1. **Connection Issues:**
    - Ensure server and port are correct.
    - Check your internet connection.
-   - Check your firewall and/or vpn
+   - Check your firewall and/or vpn.
+   - You managed to use TOR?
+Enter a .onion server, regular servers have you banned.

 2. **Authentication Fails:**
    - Verify correct password is entered.
    - Wait if temporarily blocked.
-   - Hope if ignored for the session...
+   - Hope if ignored for the session.
+   - Restart the bot to reset blocks and ignores, if you are the Master.

 3. **AI Response Errors:**
    - Ensure LMStudio is running and accessible at `http://localhost:1234/v1/chat/completions`.
 A warning should be issued in the bot console if local API is unreachable.
-      - NOTE: To use a different endpoint for local LLMs, just customize the LLM_ENDPOINT variable on top of the code.
+      - NOTE: To use a different endpoint for local LLMs, just customize the LLM_ENDPOINT variable on top of code (see code comments).
    - If you modified the code to support external API, check if your endpoint and parameters are correct for your model.
    - If you modified the system prompt, try adapting it to get better answers.

 4. **Strange(r) Things
-   - Results depend upon which model you are usings, and relative settings.
+   - Replies quality and length depend upon which model you are usings, and relative settings, not by this program.
+   - Included prompt is generally ok, you may want to change it to experiment different results.
-   - Try using different models and settings for best results.
+   - Also try using different models and settings for different results.
-   - Keep values low: short response, short context, not too much temperature.
+   - Keep values low on your LLM (or parameters into code if using external API): short response (100-150tk), short context (2000-300), not too much temperature (0.55-0.65).

 ---